 Medieval Ponte de Lima

 In 1125 Dona Teresa presented the city with its market charter, establishing Portugal’s oldest market.
 Today, the Feira Quinzenal is held on the river bank (at other times, the venue is a large car park).
-We were not in Ponte de Lima on a market day, alas, so will have to return!

 The streets of the oldest town in Portugal are meant for wandering, and a nearby avenue of centenary plane trees beside the river provides respite from summer heat.
 Two towers remain from the 14th century town wall built by Dom Pedro, and there are Manueline features on buildings and the fountain in Largo de Camões.
 Nowadays, Ponte de Lima is known for its profusion of rural tourism properties, and for the largest concentration of baroque manor houses in Portugal.